 - Management of Reserves: Maintaining funds to cover future needs and emergencies.

-The Role and Responsibilities of the RFO
+š Ā The Role and Responsibilities of the RFO

-Every local authority must appoint an RFO, responsible for managing the councilâs financial affairs.
+Every local authority must appoint an RFO, responsible for managing the councilās financial affairs.
 Key duties include:

-- Following Proper Financial Procedures: Adhering to regulations and guidelines set out by governing bodies like the Joint Practitioners' Advisory Group (JPAG).
+- Following Proper Financial Procedures: Adhering to regulations and guidelines set out by governing bodies like the Smaller Authoritiesā Proper Practices Panel (SAPPP), formally the Joint Panel on Accountability and Governance (JPAG).

 - Internal Controls and Audit Systems: Implementing measures to prevent errors and fraud, such as regular internal audits and segregation of duties.